ChaoticBrave/VagrantStoryRandomizer/README.md

 * gingerbeardman: For letting me use his translation of psx-mode2 for the earlier builds.
 * cebix: Creator of psximager, which is used for mpd file replacement in builds starting from v0.3.0.0.
 * NoharOSP: For being at hand to test this locally.
+* The Xenogears Perfect Works Build team: For very kindly providing the patcher code which is used in the GUI.
 * mayaktheunholy: For discovering several errors with pre-0.5.1.0 builds.
 * OddKara: Inspired me to do location-based randomizing rather than a room-by-room direction.
 * benjamin champion: Discovered that grips can be randomized in chests.
-* Taterz: Discovered the Ghost crashes in the Catacombs.
+* Taterz: Discovered the Ghost crashes in the Catacombs, as well as several other bugs.
-* Optrin: For discovering dll dependency errors.
+* Optrin: For discovering dll dependency errors and several other bugs.